michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3.3
+More updates for the UI and controls.
+I needed to expand my range of options as I wanted to include some kind of architecture for placing items in the world.
+Tools are now swapped in the crafting menu, and the Y button now places saplings.
+More craftable items are to come, as the necessary code to turn all the ideas into a reality are finally coming together.

 ### Alpha 1.3.2
 Made the splash screen better, and have introduced a logo for the game.
 An options menu has been added to mute the music.
 Major updates to the CSS file.
 It's far more structured now.
 The menus